cfzimmerman/S25-EC1005/notes.md

     - Acemoglu and Restrepo: model for balancing investments in labor and capital.
 Technology can automate or augment labor.
 Traditionally there was more augmentation, there's increasingly more automation.
     - Mokyr: Era of sustained growth after 1750 from innovation, better institutions, and resource allocation.
 Positive feedback loops in growth.
 Traditional productivity metrics understate recent progress.
   - Inequality:
-    - How we measure it: compare income distributions (90th percentile v 10th percentile); wealth shares (wealth owned by 1%), Gini Coefficient (x percent of population, y percent of income).
+    - How we measure it: compare income distributions (90th percentile v.
+10th percentile); wealth shares (wealth owned by 1%), Gini Coefficient (x percent of population, y percent of income).
 0 Gini is perfect equality, 1 is perfect inequality.
     - Kuznets: curve x GDP per capita, y income inequality (sus?).
 Inequality increases before it decreases during growth.
 Stronger past evidence, less modern evidence.
     - Williamson: does industrialization raise inequality?
 Historical context.
 Could Kuznet's curve work?
     - Piketty: documents that inequality has risen in the US by a lot since the 1980s.
 Focus on return on capital rather than just income.
 Periods of higher return on capital over economic growth increases inequality.
 Self reinforcing cycle of inheritance.
 Inequality is political (capital taxes are lower than labor taxes)